ozanj/rclass/lectures/lecture7/lecture7.md

         - This investigation should be based on your understanding of the data and reading data documentation rather than checking if each combination of variables is a primary key
     - does either table have missing or strange values (e.g., `-8`) for the primary key; if so, these observations won't match
 1. Before joining, make sure that key you will use for joining uniquely identifies observations in at least one of the datasets and that the key variable(s) is present in both datasets
     - investigate whether key variables have different names across the two tables.
 If different, then you will have to adjust syntax of your join statement accordingly
+1. Before joining, you also want to make sure the key variable in one table and key variable in another table are the same type (both numeric, or both string, etc.)
+    - You could use the `typeof` function or the `str` function
+    - Change type with this command `x$key <- as.double(x$key)` or `x$key <- as.character(x$key)`
+    - If you try to join with key variables of different type, you will get this error message: <span style="color:red">Can't join on 'key' x 'key' because of incompatible types (character / numeric)</span>
 1. Think about which observations you want retained after joining
     - think about which dataset should be the `x` table and which should be the `y` table
     - think about whether you want an inner, left, right, or full join